 Gosh... how long have you got?
 Very fond of Ska/Reggae/Dub and 60s Soul - especially STAX, which is a big part of my bass practice repertoire.
 My other big passion is for Early and Baroque music - particularly Henry Purcell.
 Then there's the theatrical stuff: Coward, Cole Porter, Gershwin, Sondheim...
 But we're scratching the surface, here.
 There's too much to list!

 Yes - lots of them.
-Every week at the Coach and Horses.
+Whenever I play at this Blues Jam.

 My beloved Rickenbacker 4003.
 Wanted one since I was a teenager and finally got it at the age of 47.
 It was worth the wait.